8 Tips for a Luxurious, Eco-Friendly Master Bathroom Remodel

 The residential bathroom is perhaps the latest frontier of luxury wellness, with more people adopting clean beauty products, aromatherapy practices, gua sha and more at home.
 While we often think about wellness in a bodily perspective—eating clean, detoxifying, exercising, cleansing—the physical space around us may fall by the wayside.
 However, today’s eco-friendly bathrooms are high-tech, luxurious and a clear complement to any wellness-focused lifestyle.

-Remodeling the bathroom is a great time to consider how to enhance the health and comfort of your home, which naturally leads to making the space more ecologically friendly as well.
-With a little planning, your new bathroom could offer an updated look, more luxurious wellness tools and better control over water and energy use.
+Remodeling the bathroom is a great time to consider how to enhance the health and comfort of a home, which naturally leads to making the space more ecologically friendly as well.
+With a little planning, a new bathroom could offer an updated look, more luxurious wellness tools and better control over water and energy use.
 Read on for a few ways to get started.

 1. Turn toward light and fresh air.